 In November 2015, certain employees filed a class action lawsuit against two of the Company's subsidiaries and Bagatelle LA, an equity investee of the Company, which has since ceased operations, (collectively, the "Defendants") alleging that the Defendants neglected to conform to California state and local rest and meal period requirements as well as other employment-related allegations.
 In April 2017, the Defendants agreed with the plaintiffs to propose court approval of a class action settlement to avoid the uncertainty and risk associated with continued litigation, which agreement was preliminarily approved by the court.
 Accordingly, based on the probability of this matter reaching final approval, in the second quarter of 2017, the Company accrued \$245,000 under general and administrative expenses, which represents its share in the settlement costs.
 In addition, through Bagatelle Investors, the Company recognized its equity in Bagatelle LA's share of the settlement costs, of approximately \$52,500.
-Final approval by the court of this settlement agreement is pending and is expected to be completed by the close of 2017.
+Final judgment by the court of this settlement agreement was entered on September 26, 2017 and settlement payment has been made by the Company in October 2017.

 In May 2016, certain employees filed a class action lawsuit against two of the Company's subsidiaries and Bagatelle NY, an equity investee of the Company, (collectively, the "Defendants"), alleging that the Defendants improperly took tip credits due to those employees, as well certain other employment-related allegations.
 In May 2017, to avoid the uncertainty, risks and cost associated with continued litigation, the Defendants reached a settlement agreement with the plaintiffs.
 Such settlement agreement was preliminarily approved by the court.
 Accordingly, based on the probability of this matter reaching final approval, in the second quarter of 2017, the Company accrued \$550,000 under general and administrative expenses, which represents its share in the settlement costs.
-In addition, through Bagatelle Investors the Company recognized its equity in Bagatelle NY's share of the settlement costs, of approximately \$275,000.
-Final approval by the court of this settlement agreement is not scheduled to occur until October 2017.
+In addition, through Bagatelle Investors, the Company recognized its equity in Bagatelle NY's share of the settlement costs, of approximately \$275,000.
+Final approval by the court of this settlement agreement is not scheduled to occur until November 2017.